Should You Stay on the JR Yamanote Line in Tokyo?

 Convenient Doesn’t Always Mean Quickest

-For example, it’ll take 13 minutes to get from Shinjuku to Tokyo station using the JR Chuo Line (also included in your Rail Pass), but around 30 minutes to cover the 14 stops it takes do the same journey on the Yamanote Line.
+For example, it’ll take 13 minutes to get from Shinjuku to Tokyo station using the JR Chuo Line (also included in your Rail Pass), but around 30 minutes to cover the 14 stops it takes to do the same journey on the Yamanote Line.

-Same as going from Shinjuku to Akihabara – you can do it in as little as 12 minutes on other JR lines, but it’ll take closer to 30 minutes on the Yamanote.
+Same going from Shinjuku to Akihabara – you can do it in as little as 12 minutes on other JR lines, but it’ll take closer to 30 minutes on the Yamanote.

 And that doesn’t factor in whether there’s a subway station closer to your hotel – or the sight you’re going to see – than the Yamanote Line station is.